 I. Amendments to IFRS 3 ("IFRS 3").
 The IASB published amendments to IFRS 3 in relation to whether a transaction meets the definition of a business combination.
-The Firm Capital American Realty Partners Trust • Q2/2020 • Page 26 amendments clarify the definition of a business, as well as provide additional illustrative examples, including those relevant to the real estate industry.
+The amendments clarify the definition of a business, as well as provide additional illustrative examples, including those relevant to the real estate industry.
 A significant change in the amendment is the option for an entity to assess whether substantially all of the fair value of the gross assets acquired is concentrated in a single asset or group of similar assets.
 If such a concentration exists, the transaction is not viewed as an acquisition of a business and no further assessment of the business combination guidance is required.
 This will be relevant where the value of the acquired entity is concentrated in one property, or a group of similar properties.
 The amendments are effective for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2020, and to asset acquisitions that occur on or after the beginning of that period.
-The Trust adopted the amendments on January 1, 2020 and did not experience a material impact reflected in these condensed consolidated interim financial statements.
+The Trust adopted the amendments on January 1, 2020 and the adoption did not result in a material impact its consolidated financial statements.

 II.
 Amendments to References to the Conceptual Framework in IFRS Standards.
 On March 29, 2018, the IASB issued a revised version of its Conceptual Framework for Financial Reporting (the Framework), that underpins IFRS Standards.
 The IASB also issued Amendments to References to the Conceptual Framework in IFRS Standards to update references in IFRS Standards to previous versions of the Conceptual Framework.
 Both documents are effective from January 1, 2020 with earlier application permitted.
-The Trust adopted the amendments on January 1, 2020 and did not experience a material impact reflected in these condensed consolidated interim financial statements.
+The Trust adopted the amendments on January 1, 2020 and the adoption of this standard did not result in a material impact to its consolidated financial statements.

 III.
 Definition of Material (Amendments to IAS 1 and IAS 8).
 On October 31, 2018, the IASB refined its definition of material and removed the definition of material omission or misstatements from IAS 8.
 The definition of material has been aligned across IFRS Standards and the Framework.
 The amendments provide a definition and explanatory paragraphs in one place.
 Pursuant to the amendments, information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.
 The amendments are effective for annual periods beginning on or after January 1, 2020.
-The Trust adopted the amendments on January 1, 2020 and did not experience a material impact reflected in these condensed consolidated interim financial statements.
+The Trust adopted the amendments on January 1, 2020 and the adoption of this standard did not result in a material impact reflected to its consolidated financial statements.